xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 8194
      - CodeShell is a multi-language code LLM developed by the Knowledge Computing Lab of Peking University.

+   * - :ref:`codestral-v0.1 <models_llm_codestral-v0.1>`
+     - generate
+     - 32768
+     - Codestrall-22B-v0.1 is trained on a diverse dataset of 80+ programming languages, including the most popular ones, such as Python, Java, C, C++, JavaScript, and Bash

    * - :ref:`cogvlm2 <models_llm_cogvlm2>`
      - chat, vision
      - 8192